wisabd/BolognaGAN/README.md

 Workflow:

-1. Cross Validation: Divide the data into folds.
 2. Train and validate using chi sqaured/ndf and p-value on each fold.
-Aggregate metrics across folds.
+Aggregate metrics.
 3. Tune regularization strengths during cross-validation.
 In our case, it is gradient penalty.
 4. Iterate over hyperparameters.
-Optimise based on cross-validation results for chi-squared/ndf p-value.

 Overview of the Project